 How long does refinancing take?

 Four to six weeks from first broker conversation to settlement.
-A clean PAYG file with a standard property can settle in as little as 2–3 weeks.
-Self-employed borrowers, non-standard properties, or borrowers with complex finances typically land at the 5–6 week end.
-Using a broker speeds things up meaningfully — they submit clean applications to lenders with the fastest turnaround times for your profile.
+A clean PAYG file with a standard property can settle in as little as two to three weeks.
+Self-employed borrowers, non-standard properties, or more complex finances usually land at the five-to-six-week end.
+A broker speeds things up by submitting clean applications to the lenders with the fastest turnaround for your profile.

 Can I refinance with bad credit?

 Yes, but your options narrow.
-The major banks will usually decline refinance applications with defaults, late payments in the last 6 months, or a recent bankruptcy.
-Specialist lenders (sometimes called "non-conforming" or "near-prime" lenders) will approve borrowers with impaired credit, typically at rates 0.5% to 2.0% above standard.
-A broker who specialises in credit-impaired refinances can identify the lenders most likely to approve your specific situation — do not apply direct to multiple lenders, as each application leaves a credit enquiry that further damages your score.
+The major banks usually decline refinances with defaults, late payments in the last six months, or a recent bankruptcy.
+Specialist lenders (sometimes called "non-conforming" or "near-prime") will approve impaired credit, typically at rates 0.5% to 2.0% above standard.
+A broker who specialises in credit-impaired refinances can pinpoint the lenders most likely to approve you — don't apply direct to several lenders, as each application leaves an enquiry that drags your score down further.

 Do I need a valuation to refinance?

-Usually, yes — but in 2026 most refinances use a free desktop valuation run off CoreLogic or similar data, which takes minutes and costs you nothing.
-A kerbside valuation (valuer drives past) is the next tier up and is also typically free.
-Full internal valuations are only required on higher-LVR loans, non-standard properties (e.g. rural, small units), or when the estimated value is close to a lender's LVR threshold.
+Usually yes, but in 2026 most refinances use a free desktop valuation run off CoreLogic or similar data — minutes to complete, nothing for you to pay.
+A kerbside valuation (valuer drives past) is the next tier and is also typically free.
+Full internal valuations are only needed on higher-LVR loans, non-standard properties (rural blocks, small units), or when the value is close to a lender's LVR threshold.

 Can I refinance to release equity?

 Yes.
-If your property has appreciated, you can refinance to a larger loan amount and withdraw the difference as cash.
-Common uses include renovations, deposits on investment properties, debt consolidation, or business capital.
-Lenders will ask what the equity release is for and may apply different LVR limits depending on the purpose — for example, renovation cash-outs up to 80% LVR are routine, but investment-deposit cash-outs often cap at 70–80% LVR.
-Running a fresh borrowing power check before you apply is the fastest way to see how much equity is actually unlockable.
+If your property has appreciated, you can refinance to a larger loan and withdraw the difference as cash.
+Common uses include renovations, a deposit on an investment property, debt consolidation or business capital.
+Lenders will ask what the cash-out is for and may apply different LVR limits depending on the purpose.
+Running a fresh borrowing power check first is the quickest way to see how much equity is actually unlockable.

 Is there a refinance calculator?

 Yes — our mortgage repayment calculator doubles as a refinance calculator.
-Enter your current balance and rate, then run a second calculation at the new rate you are considering.
-The difference in monthly repayments is your monthly saving; multiply by 12 for annual saving, and compare that to your estimated $500–$2,000 switching cost to see the payback period.
-For most refinances at 0.5%+ rate cuts, payback is under 12 months.
+Enter your current balance and rate, then run it again at the new rate you're weighing up.
+The difference in monthly repayments is your monthly saving; multiply by 12 for the annual figure, then divide your switching costs by the monthly saving to get your break-even point.
+For most refinances at a 0.5%-plus rate cut, that's under a year.

 Should I use a broker to refinance?

 Yes, for almost every borrower.
-Brokers compare 30+ lenders in one session, access discretionary pricing not available direct, know which lenders are running cashback offers that month, and handle the paperwork end-to-end.
-The service is free — brokers are paid a commission by the winning lender, not by you, and the same loan costs the same whether you go direct or through a broker.
-The one scenario where going direct makes sense is if you have an existing rate-match conversation open with your current lender and just want to renegotiate your current rate without moving.
+Brokers compare 30-plus lenders in one session, access discretionary pricing you can't get direct, know which lenders are running cashback that month, and handle the paperwork end to end.
+It's free — brokers are paid a commission by the winning lender, not by you, and the loan costs the same either way.
+The one time going direct makes sense is if you just want to reprice with your current bank and have a rate-match conversation already open.

-Ready to see if refinancing stacks up for you?
-A free NestPath broker match will review your current rate against the full lender panel, model the potential saving, and tell you upfront whether switching is worth it — or whether a retention-offer phone call to your current bank is the smarter play.
+Ready to see if refinancing or switching stacks up for you?
+A free NestPath broker match will weigh your current rate against the full lender panel, model the potential saving, and tell you upfront whether switching is worth it — or whether a quick retention call to your own bank is the smarter play.